 - Find a starting distance.
 The exercises begin at the distance at which your cat does not exhibit any sign of anxiety, arousal or aggression toward your other pet (while they are relatively stationary).
 Your fearful cat should appear completely calm and feel safe at this distance.
 The actual distance will depend on your cat’s temperament and the behavior of your other pet.
 For example, the starting distance between a very timid cat and a rambunctious young dog barking at him may be larger than the starting distance between a bolder cat and an older, inactive dog lying still.
 If you have a very fearful cat or if your other pet is aggressive, difficult to manage or over-active, you may need to start with each pet in different rooms with the door between them closed.
 You can work through a closed door.

 - Start behavior modification.
 Place your fearful cat at the starting distance.
 Watch your cat’s behavior and body language very closely.
-As long as he remains calm and non-anxious, reward this behavior with treats (e.g., a plate of canned food), play or petting.
+As long as he remains calm and non-anxious, reward this behavior with high-value treats, play or petting.
 Continue this activity for a few minutes, then end the session with a reward.
 You can provide your other pet with a plate of food or a treat to keep her occupied during this exercise as well.

 - Decrease the distance.
 Do several sessions at the starting distance.
 After several sessions, you will notice your cat becoming more accustomed to the presence of your other pet.
 The next step is to decrease the distance between your cat and your other pet by a few inches.
 To do this, move your cat’s bowl of food or lure your cat closer with a treat or toy.
 Watch your cat closely for any signs of anxiety.
 If he remains calm, repeat the session a few times.
 Then, over many sessions, gradually and incrementally decrease the distance between your cat and your other pet.